Michael J. Cinquemani

 Michael J. Cinquemani is an American television writer and video game developer.
 He has written for The Vampire Diaries, Lucky 7 and First Wave.

 Career

-Cinquemani began in soap operas, as a Script Coordinator, and later Script Writer on General Hospital (2001 - 2005).
-He also worked on network programmes, working as Script Writer on All My Children (2008), Staff Writer on "10 Things I Hate About You" (2009) and Staff Writer on Brothers & Sisters" (2009-2011).
-Most recently, he wrote on Jane the Virgin (2021).
+Cinquemani began his career in soap operas as a script coordinator, and later script writer on General Hospital (2001 - 2005).
+He also worked on network programmes, working as script writer on All My Children (2008), staff writer on "10 Things I Hate About You" (2009) and staff writer on Brothers & Sisters" (2009-2011).
+Most recently, he wrote on Jane the Virgin (2014-2019) and الآنسة فرح (Miss Farah) (2019-2022).

-Outside of television, Cinequemani has expanded into video games, working as lead narrative designer for Harry Potter: Hogwarts Mystery.
+Outside of television, Cinequemani has also worked on video games, working as lead narrative designer for Harry Potter: Hogwarts Mystery.
 In 2022, he was made chief content officer at Fusebox Games, for its LA studio.